shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ## Topic Description

-In Gender-based Vocal Recognition, we will design a classifier which is used to recognize the gender of a speaker from a given speech audio file(WAV format), in other words, to classify audio files to genders(male and female).
+In Gender-based Vocal Recognition, we designed classifiers which are used to recognize the gender of a speaker from a given speech audio file(WAV format), in other words, to classify audio files to genders(male and female).

 The data source is AudioSet provided by Google Research.
 It is a large scale audio dataset collected from YouTube videos.
 We will build machine learning models with TensorFlow,  trying some wildly used neural networks such as CNN, RNN.
-Different models for the model evaluation will be taken to obtain the best model.
-Afterward, our product will be able to process the newly coming WAV files, automatically applying feature engineering and generating training examples in memory-friendly data format.
+Different models for the model evaluation are taken to obtain the best model.
+Afterward, our product can process the newly coming WAV files, automatically applying feature engineering and generating training examples in memory-friendly data format.
 Finally, use our pre-trained neural network model to label it for future research usage.

-Achievement of our project could be very valuable on video/audio labeling, and it will help to generate more data for further study.
-For example, building a separator to separate a conversation audio file into two part according to different speakers.
-Combined with IoT technology which becomes more and more popular these days, our project is helpful in empowering “smart home”.
-For example, virtual assistants, such as Siri or Alexa, can use our product to validate if the voice of a certain user has access.
+Achievement of our project could be precious on video/audio labeling, and it helps to generate more data for further study.
+For example, building a separator to separate an audio conversation file into two part according to different speakers.
+Combined with IoT technology which becomes more and more popular these days, our project is helpful in empowering “smart home.”
+For example, virtual assistants, such as Siri or Alexa, can use our product to validate if the voice of a particular user has access.

 ## Data Sources
 > AudioSet is provided by Google Research.
 It consists of an expanding ontology of 632 audio event classes and a collection of 2,084,320 human-labeled 10-second sound clips drawn from YouTube videos.